albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:data:: _charsize_

-size in bytes of the internal VM rapresentation for characters(1 for ASCII builds 2 for UNICODE builds).
+size in bytes of the internal VM representation for characters(1 for ASCII builds 2 for UNICODE builds).

 .. js:data:: _intsize_

-size in bytes of the internal VM rapresentation for integers(4 for 32bits builds 8 for 64bits builds).
+size in bytes of the internal VM representation for integers(4 for 32bits builds 8 for 64bits builds).

 .. js:data:: _floatsize_

-size in bytes of the internal VM rapresentation for floats(4 for single precision builds 8 for double precision builds).
+size in bytes of the internal VM representation for floats(4 for single precision builds 8 for double precision builds).

 -----------------
 Default delegates